 The Product of a cultural organisation is multiple and varied, containing both services (intangible) and products (tangible)… and everything in-between, that can meet a want or need.
-A rough categorisation of a museum’s, a performing arts organisation’s or a festival’s many different “products” is summarised in the supporting graph on the right.
+A rough categorisation of a museum’s, a performing arts organisation’s or a festival’s many different “products” is summarised in the supporting graph below.
 Take a look and visit the links to some examples from cultural organisations from around the world.

 Indeed, a cultural Product can vary widely, depending on the profile, resources and scope of a cultural organisation, but also on the profile, needs, tendencies and expectations of its target groups.
 Ultimately, the Product of cultural organisations is the Experience they offer.